hoprnet/uHTTP-lib/ROUTING.md

 # Routing through uHTTP

 We offer a fetch equivalent API endpoint which you can use as a drop-in replacement for fetch.
-This has some limitations though.
+This has some limitations, though.

 Compared to the [original](https://developer.mozilla.org/en-US/docs/Web/API/fetch) it has the following limitations: